 - Was the driver working overtime?

-These issues and others could lead to partial responsibility of the driver’s employer, the company whose cargo they were hauling, or the truck’s maintenance crew.
+These issues and others could lead to partial responsibility of other parties, including the company whose cargo they were hauling or the truck’s maintenance crew.

 What If You Lost a Family Member in a Semi-Truck Accident?